 The Department of Premier and Cabinet works with MPs to finalise the funding recommendations for projects in their respective electorates before they are submitted to the Premier for final approval.

 If your application is successful, you will be formally notified in writing.

 To receive your grant, you will need to log in to SmartyGrants and fill out and return the online Funding Deed and the EFT Banking Details form.

 Once reviewed by the CBP team, a co-signed Funding Deed will be returned to you via email.
 Funding will be transferred directly to successful applicants with an ABN number.
 Successful applicants without an ABN number will be required to present an invoice to claim the CBP funding.
 If this is the case, the CBP team will provide you with clear invoicing instructions.

-CBP will conduct a full compliance history check of approved applications.
+The CBP team will conduct a full compliance history check of approved applications.
 CBP reserves the right to request any information before the release of funding and closure of the project.

-If you are awarded funding under the CBP 2019 grant round, the program may withhold payment of funds if you have any outstanding or incomplete projects from previous CBP rounds.
+If you are awarded funding under the CBP 2020 grant round, the program may withhold payment of funds if you have any outstanding or incomplete projects from previous CBP rounds.
 If you are unable to complete previous projects due to circumstances outside of your control, please advise the CBP team in writing so that an exemption can be considered.
-For more information on project reporting and closures, see nsw.gov.au/cbp

-If planning approval is required and has not been obtained, development consent should be secured by 31 October 2020.
-The project should be completed by 31 October 2021.
+If planning approval is required and has not been obtained, development consent should be secured by 31 July 2021.

 All recipients of NSW Government funding for infrastructure and capital works must acknowledge the NSW Government.
 At a minimum, the acknowledgement should be in annual reports, media releases, digital and printed materials, web pages and online documents, advertising, plaques and signs.